Less Support, Same Expectations: Nurses Working with Limited Resources

 “We encourage registered nurses to form committees and urge leadership to bring in support and products that help us provide essential care to patients in the best possible manner while also protecting ourselves,” she says.

 This can include products that literally lighten the load, like air-assisted products from HoverTech.
-Both the HoverMatt® Single-Patient-Use (SPU) Air Transfer System and the HoverSling® Repositioning Sheet use airflow technology to reduce the force needed to move a patient by an astounding 80 to 90%.
+Both the HoverMatt® Single-Patient-Use (SPU) Air Transfer Mattress and the HoverSling® Repositioning Sheet use airflow technology to reduce the force needed to move a patient by an astounding 80 to 90%.
 With HoverTech, repositioning a 300-pound patient only requires the effort needed to move 30 to 60 pounds!
 It’s a saving grace for overextended nurses and technicians, dramatically decreasing injury risk while making repositioning more comfortable for patients, too.
 With HoverTech products, fewer staff is needed to perform repositioning tasks.

 “Air assist products such as HoverTech’s have been proven to reduce staff injury,” Cappuccio says.
 “In the wake of the staffing crisis and the resulting widespread shortage among turn and lift teams, we are forced to think differently and to use products to help us perform more efficiently.”